 Saving a Key Frame Shape to a Cue

-By default when a key frame shape is saved to a cue, the playback fader will fade the shape.
+By default when a key frame shape is saved to a cue, the playback fader will fade the shape size.
 If the playback is set to have Speed on Fader, the fader will master the speed of all layers in the shape.

-For details of how Key Frame Shapes behave in Cue Lists, see Shape Tracking in Cue Lists.
+For details of how Shapes behave when you go from cue to cue in Cue Lists, see Shape Tracking in Cue Lists.